Jordan Love: Backup years: 2020–2022

-Initial starting years: 2023–present
+Initial starting years: 2023–2025

 During the offseason, there was much speculation from the national media that Rodgers would retire or be traded.
 After Rodgers announced his intention to play in the 2023 NFL season for the New York Jets, the Packers completed a trade sending Rodgers to New York for draft picks.
 In doing so, the Packers also named Love the starting quarterback for the 2023 season.
 In lieu of exercising his fifth-year option, Love signed an incentive-laden one-year contract extension worth up to $22.5 million, covering the 2024 season.

 In Love's first start of the 2023 season, he threw for 245 yards and three touchdown passes, as the Packers beat the Chicago Bears 38–20.
 With that start, Love became only the third different quarterback to start Week 1 for the Packers since 1993, after Brett Favre and Rodgers.
 Two weeks later, Love completed his first come-from-behind victory with a 18–17 win over the Saints, after the Packers trailed by a score of 17–0 in the fourth quarter.
 In Week 11 against the Los Angeles Chargers, Love threw for over 300 yards in a game for the first time in his career, leading the Packers to a 23–20 victory.
 The next week, in Love's first start during a Thanksgiving Day game, he threw for 268 yards and 3 touchdowns to lead the Packers to a 29–22 upset victory over the Lions.
 In the penultimate game of the season, the Packers secured a victory against the Minnesota Vikings, bringing their record to 8–8.
 A victory in the last game of the season at home against the Bears would guarantee a berth into the playoffs.
 Love led the Packers to a 17–9 victory by passing for 316 yards and two touchdown passes, finishing off his first season as the Packers' starting quarterback with 4,159 passing yards, 32 touchdown passes against 11 interceptions, and completing 64.2% of his passes.
 In his playoff debut against the No. 2 seeded Dallas Cowboys, Love threw for 272 yards and three touchdowns, finishing the game with a near-perfect passer rating of 157.2.
 With this performance, the Packers became the first No. 7 seed to win a playoff game, winning 48–32.
 Against the top-seeded 49ers, Love completed 21-of-34 passes for 194 yards and two touchdowns, but threw two interceptions, one of which was a game-sealing pick as the Packers lost 24–21.
 He was ranked 34th by his fellow players on the NFL Top 100 Players of 2024.